apollographql/apollo-client/docs/source/caching/cache-field-behavior.md

   readField<T = StoreValue>(
     nameOrField: string | FieldNode,
     foreignObjOrRef?: StoreObject | Reference,
-  ): Readonly<T>;
+  ): T;

   // A handy place to put field-specific data that you want to survive
   // across multiple read function calls.
-Useful for caching.
+Useful for field-level caching,
+  // if your read function does any expensive work.
   storage: Record<string, any>;

   // Call this function to invalidate any cached queries that previously
   // consumed this field.
-If you use options.storage as a cache, setting a
+If you use options.storage to cache the result
+  // of an expensive read function, updating options.storage and then
-  // new value in the cache and then calling options.invalidate() can be a
+  // calling options.invalidate() can be a good way to deliver the new
+  // result asynchronously.
-  // good way to deliver asynchronous results. invalidate(): void;
+  invalidate(): void;

+  // In rare advanced use cases, a read or merge function may wish to
+  // consult the current Policies object, for example to call
+  // getStoreFieldName manually.
+  policies: Policies;
 }

-type FieldReadFunction<TExisting, TResult = TExisting> = (
-  existing: Readonly<TExisting> | undefined,
-  options: ReadFunctionOptions,
-) => TResult;

-type FieldMergeFunction<TExisting> = (
-  existing: Readonly<TExisting> | undefined,
-  incoming: Readonly<StoreValue>,
-  options: FieldFunctionOptions,
-) => TExisting;
 ```